 This decision approves the Joint Parties and TURN's proposal for an application process, with modifications, for those specific, unique non-residential projects where a gas line subsidy may still be warranted.
 For these projects, the gas IOUs shall evaluate the project based on the criteria established in this decision and file an application with the Commission for approval of a gas line subsidy on behalf of the project applicant(s).

-The IOUs shall ensure that projects seeking a gas line subsidy shall meet the following minimum criteria before including it in an annual filing to the Commission seeking such subsidies.
+The IOUs shall ensure that projects seeking a gas line subsidy shall meet the following minimum criteria based on the information provided by the applicant(s) before including it in an annual filing to the Commission seeking such subsidies.
 These minimum requirements are: